-The climatic health resort Freudenstadt is a city in the southwest of the state of Baden-Württemberg between Offenburg in the west (approx. 36 km away) and Tübingen in the east (approx. 47 km away).
-The city, which together with Heide (Holstein) has Germany's largest market square (216 by 219 meters), is the district town and after Horb am Neckar the second largest city in the Freudenstadt district.
-It forms a middle center in the area of the regional center Pforzheim, to whose middle area the cities and communities Alpirsbach, Bad Rippoldsau-Schapbach, Baiersbronn, Betzweiler-Wilder, Dornstetten, Glatten, Grömbach, Loßburg, Pfalzgrafenweiler, Schopfloch, Seewald, Waldachtal and Wörnersberg belong.
+The climatic health resort of Freudenstadt is a town in the southwest of the federal state of Baden-Württemberg between Offenburg in the west (approx. 36 km away) and Tübingen in the east (approx. 47 km away).
+The city, which together with Heide (Holstein) has Germany's largest market square (216 by 219 metres), is the district seat and the second largest city in the Freudenstadt district after Horb am Neckar.
+It forms a middle center in the area of the upper center of Pforzheim, to whose middle area the towns and communities Alpirsbach, Bad Rippoldsau-Schapbach, Baiersbronn, Betzweiler-Wälde, Dornstetten, Glatten, Grömbach, Lossburg, Pfalzgrafenweiler, Schopfloch, Seewald, Waldachtal and Wörnersberg.

 Freudenstadt has been a major district town since January 1st, 1988.
 The city of Freudenstadt has agreed an administrative partnership with the municipalities of Bad Rippoldsau-Schapbach and Seewald.